cog-imperial/OMLT/README.rst

    * - |jalving|_
      - Jordan Jalving
-     - This work was funded by Sandia National Laboratories, Laboratory Directed Research and Development program
+     - This work was funded by Sandia National Laboratories, Laboratory Directed Research and Development program.

    * - |fracek|_
      - Francesco Ceccon
-     - This work was funded by an Engineering & Physical Sciences Research Council Research Fellowship [GrantNumber EP/P016871/1]
+     - This work was funded by an Engineering & Physical Sciences Research Council Research Fellowship [GrantNumber EP/P016871/1].

    * - |carldlaird|_
      - Carl D. Laird